enrightc/The-Love-Sparks/README.md

 Landing page

-- As a first time user: I want to have an overview of what the date app offers (easily grasp the concept of the app) and be able to sign in to get matched.
+- As a first time user, I want to have an overview of what the date app offers (easily grasp the concept of the app) and be able to sign in to get matched.

 Registration Form